daxrajani/RTO-Exam-App/README.md

 # RTO-Exam-App

 This application is developed for educational purposes, allowing the users to prepare for both practical and theory RTO exam.
-User can watch video for preparation of RTO practical exam.
+<br/>User can watch video for preparation of RTO practical exam.
-And user can prepare for RTO theory exam by giving exam in the app.
+<br/>And user can prepare for RTO theory exam by giving exam in the app.